LouXonline/LouXonline.github.io/_posts/2024-08-19-photography.md

 <ul>
   <li>Saturation - change the intensity of colors in the image</li>
   <li>Vibrancy - change the intensity of the least saturated colors</li>
-  <li>Warmth - Adjust the yellow and blue tones to warm or cool an image.</li>
+  <li>Warmth - adjust the yellow and blue tones to warm or cool an image.</li>
   <li>Tint - adjust the green or magenta tones in your image</li>
 </ul>